velexi-research/VLXI-Cookiecutter-Research/{{cookiecutter.project_directory}}/README.md

   * Example: `2019-01-17-KC-information_theory_analysis.ipynb`

+* _Notebook Modifications_

+  * When minor modifications are made to a notebook (e.g., code updates that do not materially change the results, addition of a few of related experiments), use a "History" block (in Markdown format) to document the changes.
+Example:

+    ```markdown
+    ### History

+    #### 2022-05-31
+    - Replaced `seaborn.distplot()` with `seaborn.histplot()`
+      because `distplot()` has been deprecated.
+    ```

-* When an existing notebook is modified in a significant manner, it should be saved to a new file with a name constructed from the modification date and initials of the person who created the new notebook.
+  * When signification changes are made to a notebook (e.g., major modifications to algorithms, addition of experiments to explore a new direction), the modified notebook should saved to a new file with a name constructed from the modification date and the initials of the person who made the modifications.

 ------------------------------------------------------------------------------